josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🍉_the_crown_as_british_state_wayfinder.md

 By visibly recognising Palestinian civilians as people — injured, grieving, deserving of care — the Crown:

 - establishes humanitarian recognition as *legitimate and British*
-- reframes Palestinian suffering outside security-only narratives
+- reframes Palestinian suffering beyond security-only narratives
 - restores civilians to the moral frame without policy commitments

 All of this occurs **without**: